 Key audit matters are the matters that, in our professional judgment, were of most significance in our audit of the consolidated and company financial statements of the current period.
-These matters are addressed in the context of our audit of the consolidated and company financial statements as a whole, and in forming our opinion thereon, and we do not provide an opinion on these matters.
+These matters are addressed in the context of our audit of the consolidated and company financial statements as a whole, and in forming our opinion thereon, and we do not provide an opinion on these matters..

-Key audit matter How our audit addressed the Key audit matter Our procedures to address the risk relating to valuation of investment properties and land and buildings included: As disclosed in note 14 of the consolidated and company financial statements, the Group's and Company's investment property amounted to Shs 3,509,690,000 and Shs 2,237,150,000 as at 30 September 2020 respectively.
-The fair valuation of the investment properties for the current period resulted to a net loss of Shs 50,542,000 for both Group and Company. o
+Key audit matter

+Valuation of investment properties and land and buildings included in property, plant and equipment

+As disclosed in note 14 of the consolidated and company financial statements, the Group's and Company's investment property amounted to Shs 3,509,690,000 and Shs 2,237,150,000 as at 30 September 2020 respectively.
+The fair valuation of the investment properties for the current period resulted to a net loss of Shs 50,542,000 for both Group and Company.